nilsegger/winterp/README.md

     This should be fairly straightforward by adapting the `execute_import` function.

 ### What I would do differently or improve
+  - Better compiler flags?
+Switching to MSVC gave me better warnings for when untyped conversions happen.
+While using clang my code compiles without any warnings.
-  - Further make use Immediate types.
+  - Further make use of the Immediate types.
 For operations, it could be beneficial to always assert for correct types.
-  - Gracious error handling: The Code currently simply crashes in debug mode when invalid executions happen.
+  - Gracious error handling: The Code currently simply crashes in debug mode when invalid executions would happen.
+For release mode the behaviour could be undefined.
     There would need to be a refactor to introduce error code or exceptions.
     I personally would would choose error codes and pass these around, this would mean that any current return value would need to be added as a parameter reference.
-  - Implement a correct Store structure
+  - Implement a correct Store structure.
+For the given test cases there was no need to do this, but for a correct runtime this would be required.
   - The interpreter is very much focused around the test files, instructions not covered in the tests will most likely crash the program.
   - For a production system I would also have liked to explore an LLVM approach.